vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

         run: v test .
 ```

-First, we use the `vlang/setup-v@1` GitHub Action to install V for our runner.
+First, we use the `vlang/setup-@v1` GitHub Action to install V for our runner.
 We set `check-latest` to `true` to get the latest updates.
 Leave this out if
 you prefer more stability.
 Then we clone the current project using the
 `actions/checkout@v2` action.
+The number following the `@` symbol is the
+version.
+It is 1 in case of the `setup-v` action, and 2 in case of the
+`checkout` action.
+The name before the `/` is the name of the user or
+organisation that published the action in the marketplace.

 We can now start checking the codebase to ensure that it passes the minimum
 standards we set.
 V ships with its own opinionated tool for formatting V source code.